castai/scripts/logs_collector/README.md

 ## What does it do
 Collect logs from all pods in the castai-agent namespace.
 And optionally, if node names are added as arguments.
-The script will collect the kubelet and containerd logs of those nodes.
+On the specified nodes, the script will collect
+- kubelet logs
+- containerd logs
+- ipamd logs (if eks)

 ## Requirements
 - kubectl
 - Current-context set correctly to target cluster
+- Current-context namespace, where `hostPath` container capability is allowed (if node logs will be collected - optional).

 ## Usage